D&L Lehigh Valley Region

 The Lehigh Valley’s unique combination of towns, cities and farmland continues to shape the region.
 Today, the D&L Trail follows the canals, linking communities, economies, and landscapes of the Lehigh Valley to its Northern and Southern counterparts.

-Learn about the Northern Region and Southern Region.
+Learn about the Anthracite Region and Delaware Canal Region.